Tata Steel Europe

-Profitability at the business was affected by the aftermath of the Financial crisis of 2007–08 (see Great Recession): the Teesside plant was mothballed and sold in 2009/2010; the long products division including the steelworks at Scunthorpe was sold for a nominal sum to Greybull Capital in April 2016.
+Profitability at the business was affected by the Great Recession: the Hartlepool plant was mothballed and sold in 2009/2010; the long products division including the steelworks at Scunthorpe was sold for a nominal sum to Greybull Capital in April 2016.

 History

 Background – Corus

 British Steel plc was a large British steel producer, consisting of the assets of former private companies which had been nationalised on 28 July 1967 by the Labour Party government of Harold Wilson.
 On 5 December 1988 the company was privatised as a result of the British Steel Act 1988.
 The Koninklijke Hoogovens (lit.
 Royal Blast furnaces) was a Royal Dutch steel and aluminium producer founded in 1918, located in IJmuiden, Netherlands.
 The plant is now called Tata Steel IJmuiden.

 In October 1999, British Steel merged with Koninklijke Hoogovens to form Corus Group plc.
 At formation the steel company was the largest in Europe and the third largest worldwide.
 The French steel company Sogerail, specialising in rail manufacture, was acquired in 1999 shortly before the merger of BSC for £83 million.

 In 2001 Corus announced it was to cut 6,050 jobs between 2001 and 2003.

 In 2003 Corus became the sole owner of SEGAL, a galvanizing company established 1983 as a joint venture.

 In March 2006, Corus announced that it had agreed to sell its aluminium rolled products and extrusions businesses to Aleris International, Inc. for €728million (£572 million).
 Corus was to retain its smelting operations and supply Aleris under a long-term agreement.
 On 1 August, the sale to Aleris Europe was completed.
 The sale took place in May 2006.

 In 2006 the Mannstaedt works (Troisdorf, Germany, special profiles, acquired by BSC in 1990) was sold to Georgsmarienhütte (GMH Holding).